DandyLyons/notes/content/Library/The Bible (WEB)/40 - Matthew/Matt-11.md

 For all the prophets and the law prophesied until John.

 ###### v14
-If you are willing to receive it, this is Elijah, who is to come.
+If you are willing to receive it, this is [[Elijah]], who is to come.

 ###### v15
 He who has ears to hear, let him hear.